 Current Exhibits

-2. January, February, Novemeber, December Klamath Art Gallery - membership group exhibits.
+2. May, November, December Klamath Art Gallery - membership group exhibits.
 120 Riverside Drive, Klamath Falls, OR 97601.
 Open noon to 4 PM Thursdays through Sundays.

 3. "Photography At Oregon Gallery" Annual Invitational Exhibit: Dot Dotsons, 1668 Willamette Street, Eugene Oregon.
-April and May 2023
+April, May, June 2025

 ____________________________________________________________________________